PurushothMathav/cli-for-udb/README.md

 - Renamed using language codes
 - Stored alongside the episode

-Auto-detection supports languages such as English, Korean, Spanish, French, etc.
+Auto-detection supports languages such as English, Arabic, Hindi, Indonesia, Khmer, Malay & even more.

+## 🧪 Download Subtitle Only

+- To download only subtitle not video, then visit my [Repo](https://github.com/PurushothMathav/kissdramasubs)

 ---